OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/index.md

 # Open Water Foundation / Learn Twitter #

-This documentation provides resources to learn how to use Twitter API to post tweets via bash scripts and .php scripts.
+This documentation provides resources to learn more about Twitter and the standards for using Twitter in a professional manner, as well as how to use Twitter API to post tweets either through writing custom code or by using a library.
+Libraries are available for several coding languages, but most of the examples in this documentation will be using the library [twitterOAuth](https://github.com/abraham/twitteroauth) since this library is simple to understand and does a decent job of showing basic examples.
+Examples can easily be applied to other libraries.

-This documentation has been written based on research on Twitter API done at Open Water Foundation.
+This documentation has been written based on research on Twitter and Twitter API done at Open Water Foundation.

 ## About the Open Water Foundation ##